motorcycle 101 guides

 2. South Carolina Motorcycle Insurance

-Motorcyclists traveling through South Carolina must purchase South Carolina motorcycle insurance to be legally allowed to operate their vehicles within the state.
-Even the most skilled riders can make mistakes which result in an accident.
-An accident can cause severe damage to health and property which can result in hefty fines that could put a strain on finances.
-Getting South Carolina liability insurance coverage will help alleviate the financial burden and show that you can be financially responsible.
+Motorcyclists traveling through South Carolina must purchase motorcycle insurance recognized in this state to be legally allowed to operate a two-wheeler.
+Even the most skilled riders can make mistakes that result in an accident.
+An accident can cause severe damage to health and property which can result in hefty fines that could put a dent in your wallet.
+Getting South Carolina liability insurance coverage will help alleviate the financial burden that can amass if a collision was severe.
 If you are found liable for an accident, you must provide compensation to any affected parties.
-You must carry proof of ownership on your person or secured somewhere on your motorcycle.
-You must be able to prove you have South Carolina motorcycle insurance at traffic stops, accident scenes, and vehicle inspections.
+You must be able to produce your proof of ownership if you are asked to show your South Carolina motorcycle insurance at traffic stops, accident scenes, and vehicle inspections.

 • $25,000 for bodily injury to a person per accident